 | Bolt | 15–20% | -R4,500 to -R6,000 |

-There's no way around this.
-It's the cost of accessing their rider base.
-The only "hack" is choosing Bolt for the lower commission — but you may get fewer rides (see our Uber vs Bolt comparison for the full breakdown).
+There is no way around this.
+It is the cost of accessing their rider base.
+The only strategy is choosing Bolt for the lower commission — but you will get fewer rides (see our Uber vs Bolt comparison for the full breakdown).

 💡 Fuel efficiency matters massively.
 The difference between a 14 km/L Dzire and a 10 km/L Corolla is R2,000–R4,000/month in fuel alone.
 That's straight out of your pocket.
 Choose your vehicle wisely.